danielkarl888/Whatsapp-Clone/README.md

    ```
 3. To test any **/api/contacts/.../** endpoints, include the `user` parameter (the logged-in user) to access their data.

-_Note: The client side already integrates with all these APIs._
+_Note: The client side already integrates with all these APIs._ 🔄

 ---

-Enjoy using WhatsApp Clone Server!
+Enjoy using the WhatsApp Clone Server! 🎉

 ---